allebone/help.omni.af.mil/docs/PEX/Training.md

     * 1522 – Groups all reports by Commitment.

-4. Select TARS with criteri1.
+4. Select TARS with criteria.

     * Tasks pending audit: returns all reported tasks that still need auditing.